VenkySharma/AUTOmates/README.md

 Run a script on your web server to monitor system health.
 Send an email with an alert if the server is ever unhealthy.
-Hopefully this summary has helped you start thinking about how you’ll approach this task.
-In case you’re feeling a little scared, don't worry, you can definitely do this!
-You have all the necessary tools, and the lab description will go into a lot more detail of what you need to do.

-Up next, we'll give you a few tips that can help you along the way.